JSI Awarded HRSA Center of Excellence for Behavioral Health Technical Assistance

 Nationally, one in five individuals lives with mental illness or addiction, a statistic that is on the rise due to increasing numbers of people who struggle with opioid misuse.
-In its continued effort to support the health care needs and reduce the increasing opioid misuse rates, the Health Resources and Services Administration (HRSA), an agency of the U.S. Department of Health and Human Services, will establish a behavioral health center of excellence (COE) for its own HRSA-funded recipients.
+In its continued effort to support the health care needs and reduce the increasing opioid misuse rates, the Health Resources and Services Administration (HRSA), an agency of the U.S. Department of Health and Human Services, will establish a new Center of Excellence for Behavioral Health Technical Assistance (COE for BHTA) for its own HRSA-funded recipients.

 HRSA-funded grantees meet the needs of people who are underserved, such as residents of rural areas, women and children, migrant workers, Native Americans, individuals transitioning from incarceration to community care, and dually diagnosed persons, among others.
 These grantees serve populations who are disproportionately poor, uninsured, or publicly insured; who have multiple medical and behavioral health comorbidities; and who are racial or ethnic minorities.

-Through the COE, JSI and partners will provide training and technical assistance to HRSA-funded recipients and their partners to support high-quality behavioral health and substance use disorder services within their own programs.
-The COE will collect and promote the latest evidence to inform programs and ensure that the services are culturally and linguistically appropriate and competent.
+Through the HRSA COE for BHTA, JSI and partners will provide training and technical assistance to HRSA-funded recipients and their partners to support high-quality behavioral health and substance use disorder services within their own programs.
+The COE for BHTA will collect and promote the latest evidence to inform programs and ensure that the services are culturally and linguistically appropriate and competent.

 A national team of experts has been assembled to provide targeted training and technical services to the HRSA grantees.
 JSI’s partners include the National Council for Behavioral Health, Advocates for Human Potential, the Bizzell Group, the National Health Care for the Homeless Council, and Ten Mile Square.